 The amygdala is an ancient part of the brain that regulates basic emotions like fear, anxiety and aggression.
 In new mums, the amygdala becomes more sensitive and fires more often driving caring and checking behaviour.
 It fires much more when we look at or hold our own baby.

 Breastfeeding also boosts oxytocin production and breastfeeding mums display a stronger brain activity when they hear their baby cry.
-Feeding is a special time for all mums and their babies and by copying breastfeeding behaviours you can still have wonderful bonding time if you are bottle feeding.
+Feeding is a special time for all mums and their babies and by copying some elements breastfeeding behaviours you can still have wonderful bonding time if you are bottle feeding.
 For example – see bottle feeding as a special time between mum and baby, enjoy eye contact, skin to skin contact, and feed sensitively responding to your baby’s signals of hunger and fullness.